shopware/shopware/changelog/_unreleased/2023-02-10-improve-newsletter-registration-text.md

 author_github: @amenk
 ---
 # Storefront
+* Changed `src/Storefront/Resources/snippet/en_GB/storefront.en-GB.json` by changing the content of the translation key `newsletter.subscriptionPersistedInfo` to add a hint on the newsletter registration message that the user might already be registered.
-* Add a hint on newsletter registration message, that the user might already be registered
+* Changed `src/Storefront/Resources/snippet/de_DE/storefront.de-DE.json` by changing the content of the translation key `newsletter.subscriptionPersistedInfo` to add a hint on the newsletter registration message that the user might already be registered.